BrianLesko/Low-Code-Chat/README.md

 # Low Code Chat UI
 This git repository hosts a user interface for a chat-app written in [Pure Python](https://github.com/BrianLesko/Low-Code-Chat/blob/main/low-code-chat.py) with less than 50 lines of  code.
 Connect your OpenAI API for Chat-GPT like chatting.
-Created for Learning Purposes, this repo has a focus on correct respo structure.
+Created for Learning Purposes, this repo has a focus on correct repo structure and low code UI built right in python.

 &nbsp;